Diocese of Katsina-Ala

-The Roman Catholic Diocese of Katsina-Ala (Katsinen(sis)- Alen(sis) is a diocese located in the city of Katsina-Ala in the Ecclesiastical province of Abuja in Nigeria.
+The Roman Catholic Diocese of Katsina-Ala (Katsinen(sis)- Alen(sis) is a diocese located in the city of Katsina-Ala in the ecclesiastical province of Abuja in Nigeria.

 Its cathedral is the church of St. Gerald of Majella in Katsina-Ala.

 Territory

-The Diocese is located in a portion of Benue State and includes the districts of Katsina-Ala, Logo, and Ukum.
+The Diocese is located in a portion of Benue State and includes the districts of Katsina-Ala, Logo, and Ukum and portions of Guma, Taraba and Buruku.